p9168247913/Atino_Technology/README.md

 ## Frontend ##

-1. Clone git repositary
+1. Clone git repository
 2. Run command in terminal to install node_modules --->   "npm install"
 3. To run your frontend app on your localhost run command --->  "ng serve"
 4. You will find "http://localhost:4200/" link on your terminal.
 5. Copy and paste in browser.

 #Tools to use frontend:-

-* Admin:-
+* Admin Login :-
     email: admin@gmail.com
     password: admin